metarhia/jstp-java/README.md

 ### JSTP compiler

-JSTP compiler is a nice feature for better handling of JSTP packets.
-You can declare interfaces comfortable for concrete handling purposes and use them instead of `ManualHandler`.
+JSTP compiler is a nice feature to ease handling of JSTP packets.
+You can declare interfaces that correspond to specific API or simple call to avoid writing all boilerplate code to get the arguments out of the packet.
+JSTP compiler will parse those at compile time and generate implementations.

 #### Installation